 Parametric diagrams can be used to support trade-off analysis.
 A constraint block can define an objective function to compare alternative solutions.
 The objective function can constrain measures of effectiveness or merit and may include a weighting of utility functions associated with various criteria used to evaluate the alternatives.
 These criteria, for example, could be associated with system performance, cost, or desired physical characteristics.
 Properties bound to parameters of the objective function may have probability distributions associated with them that are used to compute expected or probabilistic measures of the system.
-The use of an objective function and measures of effectiveness in parametric diagrams are included in the Non-Normative Extensions Appendix C.
+The use of an objective function and measures of effectiveness in parametric diagrams are included in Annex C: Non-normative Extensions.